nightwatchjs/nightwatch-schematics/README.md

 Once Nightwatch is added to your project, all [Nightwatch CLI options][NightwatchCliOptionsLink] will be available when triggering e2e tests.
 E.g.: `--verbose`, `--retries` etc.

-## React

-🚧 Currently, React is not fully supported, but we are working on it.

-One can still add Nightwatch to the React projects, please follow Nightwatch [get started][NightwatchGetStartedLink] guide.

-## Vue

-Vue Cli have plugin [@vue/cli-plugin-e2e-nightwatch][VueNightwatchPluginLink] which can be used to install Nightwatch in Vue projects.

-## Typescript

 ### ✨ Demo